AWS Chatbot is now Amazon Q Developer. Learn more

 You can configure as many channels with as many topics as you need.

-Step 3: Test notifications from AWS services to Slack
+(Optional) Step 3: Test notifications from AWS services to Slack

 Testing notifications with configured clients

-Open the AWS Chatbot console
+Open the Amazon Q Developer console

 .
 Choose the configured client you want to test.